pacs-course/pacs-examples/Examples/src/LineSearch/README.md

-# A tool for line search methods for unconstrained optimization #
+# A tool for line search methods for unconstrained and box-constrained optimization #

 This set of files introduce a general framework for line search methods for the minimization of a function
 f: Rn -> R.